-East Bay Innovations will attempt to grant all employees' vacations at the time they desire to take them it.
+East Bay Innovations will attempt to grant all employees' vacations at the time they desire to take them.
 However, East Bay Innovations must maintain adequate consumer staffing at all times.
 Therefore, vacations must be scheduled in advance and with prior written approval.
 East Bay Innovations shall determine the number of employees within each department that may be on vacation at any given time and time off requests will be approved based on the ability of the agency to maintain consumer quality of support and staffing.

-- A. Vacation requests must be made in writing (which includes e-mail) to the employee's immediate supervisor.
-Employees in Supported Living shall submit their requests to the SLS email address. - B. Time Off Request Deadlines: - Requests for vacations during January March are due by November 1st. - 2.
+A. Vacation requests must be made in writing (which includes e-mail) to the employee's immediate supervisor.
+Employees in Supported Living shall submit their requests to the SLS email address.

+B. Time Off Request Deadlines:

+- 1. Requests for vacations during January March are due by November 1st. - 2.
 Requests for vacations during April June are due by February 1st. - 3.
 Requests for vacations during July September are due by May 1st. - 4.
-Requests for vacations during October December are due by August ${1St}$ - C. Vacation requests submitted by the deadlines shall be approved or denied within 30 calendar days after the deadline date.
+Requests for vacations during October December are due by August 1st. - C. Vacation requests submitted by the deadlines shall be approved or denied within 30 calendar days after the deadline date.
 Where conflicts develop, they will be resolved as fairly as possible.
-Preference will be given to the more senior employee or the employee who can demonstrate the greater need for vacation at the conflicting time due to an important life event. - D. Employees may request vacation time off at any time after the deadline.
-However, such requests shall not take precedence over or conflict with any vacation requests submitted or approved based on the deadlines above. - E. All vacation requests received after deadline dates will be approved on a "first come, first served basis" regardless of seniority and subject to the ability of the agency to maintain consumer-staffing levels and conduct its business. - F. Employees who want to modify or change their approved vacation after approval has been granted may do so as long as it does not take precedence over, or conflict with any other time off requests already approved, regardless of seniority.
+Preference will be given to the more senior employee or the employee who can demonstrate the greater need for vacation at the conflicting time due to an important life event.
+If the employee has not received a response for the vacation response within the contractual deadlines, the employee shall notify the program director and shall receive a response within five (5) working days.

+- D. Employees may request vacation time off at any time after the deadline.
+However, such requests shall not take precedence over or conflict with any vacation requests submitted or approved based on the deadlines above. - E. All vacation requests received after deadline dates will be approved on a "first come, first served basis" regardless of seniority and subject to the ability of the agency to maintain consumer-staffing levels and conduct its business.

+Employees who want to modify or change their approved vacation after approval has been granted may do so as long as it does not take precedence over, or conflict with any other time off requests already approved, regardless of seniority.
 Employees must submit a request for any additional days that fall outside an already-approved request.

-G. Vacation requests for major life events in advance of the deadline date may be submitted to the employee's immediate supervisor.
-Such requests will be considered as fairly as possible, including such factor's as the need for advanced planning or reservations,
+F. Vacation requests for major life events in advance of the deadline date may be submitted to the employee's immediate supervisor.
+Such requests will be considered as fairly as possible, including such factors as the need for advanced planning or reservations.